telehash/telehash.github.io/seeds.md

 Definitions:

+* `admin`: A URL to identify the admin for the seed
 * `keys`: The binary public keys for each cipher set used, in base64
 * `parts`: The fingerprints of each included public key
 * `paths`: Array of path objects, as defined in [paths](network.md#paths).